-Board your yacht in Harbour Island.
-Enjoy the streets of Dunmore Town that the glossy magazines are labeling as the “new St Barths.”
+Board your yacht on Harbour Island.
+Enjoy the streets of Dunmore Town that the glossy magazines’ label as the “new St Barths.”
 Walk along the narrow flower-lined streets.
 Renowned for brightly colored houses and white picket fences.
-Also, this elegant little town has art galleries, restaurants, boutiques, and straw work to offer.
+This elegant little town also offers art galleries, restaurants, boutiques, and straw work.

-Harbour Island is renowned for the pink sand beaches.
-Moreover, find an isolated anchorage around the island for a relaxing swim in waters gently lapping on pink sand beaches.
+Harbour Island is renowned for its pink sand beaches.
+Find an isolated anchorage near the island for a relaxing swim in the waters, gently lapping on pink sand beaches.
 Overnight.

-Cruise along the western side of the island of Eleuthera, in waters protected from the open Atlantic Ocean on the eastern side of Eleuthera to Governors Harbor anchoring around James’ Cistern for lunch and swimming, snorkeling, exploring, and shelling along the long open beaches.
-After lunch, visit Governor’s Harbor, which was first settled in 1648 by freedom of religion seeking Eleutheran explorers from Bermuda, fleeing the religious dictates of the English Crown.
+Cruise along the western side of the island of Eleuthera, in waters protected from the open Atlantic Ocean on the eastern side of Eleuthera, to Governors Harbor.
+Anchor around James’ Cistern for lunch, swimming, snorkeling, exploring, and shelling along the long open beaches.
+After lunch, visit Governor’s Harbor, which was first settled in 1648 by Eleutheran explorers from Bermuda, fleeing the religious dictates of the English Crown.

 Eleuthera means “Freedom” in the Greek language.
 As the oldest settled township in the Bahamas from the colonial period, there are great examples of traditional Bahamian homes.
-Stretch your legs with a walk around town, and then return to the cruise to the other side of Cupid Cay near Laughing Bird Cay to anchor and enjoy excellent snorkeling and beaches in this secluded area.
+Stretch your legs with a walk around town.
+Then return to the other side of Cupid Cay near Laughing Bird Cay to anchor and enjoy excellent snorkeling and beaches in this secluded area.
 Overnight.

 Cruise to the nearby deserted Sheep Cay with extensive sandy beach areas to enjoy a picnic lunch, swimming, and shelling along these rarely visited beaches.
-After lunch, head north to Hatchet Bay, on the way stopping to visit the Hatchet Bay Caves.
+After lunch, head north to Hatchet Bay, stopping to visit the Hatchet Bay Caves.

-For the Caves, you may want to consider hiring the services of a local guide and do be sure to take a flashlight with you.
-The caves feature stalactites, stalagmites and are home to bats.
+For the Caves, you may want to consider hiring the services of a local guide.
+Be sure to take a flashlight with you.
+The caves feature stalactites and stalagmites and are home to bats.
 Graffiti is on the walls.
 Some of the wall writings date to the 1800s, a record of ships that have passed by for over two centuries.

-A narrow deep human-made cut leads to the the dramatic entrance to well-protected Hatchet Bay.
+A narrow, deep human-made cut leads to the dramatic entrance to well-protected Hatchet Bay.
 This was once a land-locked lake.
-Wander along the streets of little Alice town before returning to the yacht for cocktails and dinner.
+Wander along the streets of little Alice Town before returning to the yacht for cocktails and dinner.

 Head to Gregory Town, a colonial Bahamian Pineapple trading center until the 1880’s when the United States took the pineapple to Hawaii to help develop a cash crop in this new U.S. Territory.

-Cruise north towards Current Settlement for a secluded anchorage along this coast with miles of deserted beaches for swimming, snorkeling, enjoy water sports and shelling.
+Cruise north towards Current Settlement for a secluded anchorage along this coast with miles of deserted beaches for swimming, snorkeling, enjoying water sports, and shelling.

-After breakfast cruise to the historic town of Spanish Wells.
-First discovered by Christopher Columbus, Spanish Wells became the last stopping point of the Spanish during the colonial days of Florida to refill with water from the fresh water springs on this island before their long Atlantic crossing.
+After breakfast, cruise to the historic town of Spanish Wells.
+First discovered by Christopher Columbus, Spanish Wells became the last stopping point of the Spanish during the colonial days of Florida.
+Before their long Atlantic crossing, sailors would refill their ships with water from the freshwater springs on this island.

-Later settled by Eleutheran explorers from Bermuda, and then English Loyalists fleeing after the American Revolution, Spanish Wells has retained a conservative English feel amongst the approximately 1500 residents.
+Later settled by Eleutheran explorers from Bermuda and then English Loyalists fleeing after the American Revolution, Spanish Wells retained a conservative English feel amongst the approximately 1500 residents.

 Spanish Wells is a center for lobster fishing in the Bahamas.
 In addition to locally made handicrafts sold in the local shops.

-In the afternoon, run back through the Devil’s backbone which has numerous wrecks.
-Many caused by locals luring the unsuspecting onto the reefs for salvage, with lit lanterns attached to tethered donkeys.
+In the afternoon, run back through the Devil’s backbone, which has numerous wrecks.
+Many were caused by locals luring the unsuspecting onto the reefs for salvage with lit lanterns attached to tethered donkeys.
 It is a great spot to stop and explore and snorkel some of the wrecks.

-In the morning, enjoy the waters for a tremendous final swim and snorkel.
-Then to the docks for the airport in North Eleuthera for the flight home.
+Enjoy the waters for a tremendous final swim and snorkel in the morning.
+Then head to the dock for transfer to the airport in North Eleuthera for the flight home.

 You make the memories.
 We make the arrangements.